GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/index.md

 The **Scene editor** is where you design and build game levels and menus by placing and configuring objects.
 The first scene in the list is loaded when the game starts.

-Learn more about the scene editor and it's parts [here](/gdevelop5/interface/scene-editor).
+Learn more about the scene editor [here](/gdevelop5/interface/scene-editor).

 ### 3. Events editor
 The Events Editor allows you to define your game's logic using GDevelop's visual no-code system.